 Having a “misconduct” marking on your review would obviously make you a less than ideal hire and could affect your rating on an “divorce attorney reviews” website like Avvo.
 But this can be offset by having your peers vouch for you and say how competent you are.
 Still, clients will view as a huge red flag, any indication that the attorney has an incident or incidences of misconduct.

 If you are an attorney reading this, be assured that your years of experience would obviously be a plus in this business and if enough clients were happy with the service they received from you (by virtue of your superior experience) you will also make out better on these divorce attorney reviews platforms and this will translate into more stars.

 A lot of the divorce attorney reviews I read came from clients who rated a lawyer based on whether the lawyer charged a reasonable fee, got back to them in a reasonable time, did not have any misconduct, offered a free consultation and had peer endorsements.

-Can they or should divorce attorneys pay for good”divorce lawyer reviews” or even make up false reviews in order to promote their practice?
+Can or should divorce attorneys pay for good”divorce lawyer reviews” or even make up false reviews in order to promote their practice?
 That is a good question.
 It would depend on what the Disciplinary rules allow.
 There is puffery and there is fraud.
 Where is the line drawn?
 What about killing bad reviews and getting them taken down from a website?
 Well, those are a killer of a career, business and reputation, no question.
 Websites like Avvo would never agree to kill those but there could be other platforms that would agree to a take down for a fee.

-Divorce lawyer reviews do matter and they matter more and more in the click me marketplace which is the predominant source of clients for a divorce attorney or law firm these days.
+Divorce lawyer reviews do matter and they matter more and more in the “click me marketplace” which is the predominant source of clients for a divorce attorney or law firm these days.
 More

 Lawyer X is a licensed attorney, writer and blogger.
 She is Editor in Chief of Divorce Saloon International